Kandhamal district: Demographics

 According to the 2011 census Kandhamal district has a population of 733,110, roughly equal to the nation of Guyana or the US state of Alaska.
 This gives it a ranking of 497th in India (out of a total of 640).
 The district has a population density of 91 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 12.92%.
 Kandhamal has a sex ratio of 1037 females for every 1000 males, and a literacy rate of 65.12%.
+9.86% of the population lives in urban areas.
+Scheduled Castes and Scheduled Tribes collectively account for 69.34% (SC: 15.76% and ST: 53.58%) of the district's total population.
+Kandha and Pan are the two dominant communities of the district, comprising over half the population with 50% and 12% respectively.
+While other Scheduled communities like Gond, Kandha Gauda, Haddi, Ghasi, Savar (Soura), Tanla, Keuta, Dom, and Dhoba also have a considerable presence.
+The district's general population makes up the remaining 30.66%.

 At the time of the 2011 Census of India, 53.15% of the population in the district spoke Odia and 45.65% Kui as their first language.

 A majority of the inhabitants belong to the Kondh tribe, following various religious faiths, who are said to be "proud and aggressive", in the words of a district official.
 The Kondhs hold 77% of the cultivable land.
 Khond Scheduled Tribes (including 21% Protestant Christian Khond tribals) make up the total of 53.6% of the population of the District.

 Panos (the main Dalit community) hold less than 9% of the cultivable land.
 Officially Hindu, the Scheduled Castes, most of whom belong to Pano (Scheduled Caste) community, make up 15.8% of the population.
 However it is estimated that more than 10.
 3% of the aforementioned 15.8% Panos in Kandhamal, while claiming to be Hindu in documents, covertly practise Catholicism in reality, and hence they are not even legally eligible for Scheduled Caste Status.

 The majority of Panos are "covert" Catholics and there have been intercinine conflicts between the Catholic Panos and Protestant/ Hindu Khonds in Kandhamal over land resources.